puppeteer/puppeteer/docs/api/puppeteer.puppeteernode.launch.md

 # PuppeteerNode.launch() method

+Launches a browser instance with given arguments and options when specified.

+When using with `puppeteer-core`, [options.executablePath](./puppeteer.launchoptions.md#executablepath) or [options.channel](./puppeteer.launchoptions.md#channel) must be provided.

-### Signature:
+### Signature

 ```typescript
 class PuppeteerNode {
   launch(options?: PuppeteerLaunchOptions): Promise<Browser>;
 }
 ```

-Launches a browser instance with given arguments and options when specified.

-When using with `puppeteer-core`, [options.executablePath](./puppeteer.launchoptions.md#executablepath) or [options.channel](./puppeteer.launchoptions.md#channel) must be provided.

 ## Parameters